Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 - [x] Singapore
 - [x] Hong Kong
 - [x] India
-- [x] Australia (Adding Australian bots to this list because some of my good friends are from Australia)
-- [ ] Indonesia
-- [ ] Malaysia
-- [ ] Phillipines

 Legend:
 - [ ] = Not yet supported
 - [x] = supported

 ###### Please keep in mind this is a HOBBY Project of mine, and as such, updates/responses to issues can either be constant or not til I return a century later :P.
 ###### If the issue is absolutely urgent (Rules false flagging innocents, or a false positive is incorrectly added to the list) I will reply, however please be patient, I am still a freshman after all.

 **_PazerOP's TF2 Bot Detector can be found at https://github.com/PazerOP/tf2_bot_detector_**